Gelett Burgess: New York, France, later life

 Burgess moved to New York City, where he wrote several books and articles for magazines including The Smart Set, Collier's, and Century.
 He made several trips to France and was evidently fluent in French.
 Eventually he returned to California, where he died in Carmel-by-the-Sea in 1951.

 In 1919, Rollin Lynde Hartt published an article about Burgess as one of "the funniest men who ever lived," which appeared in newspapers nationwide.

 Burgess married Estelle Loomis at a Unitarian church in New York City in June 1914, and they were honeymooning in France when World War I broke out.
 A writer in her own right, Estelle Loomis worked on a number of literary projects throughout her marriage with Burgess, the two conferring together on each other's work.
 She was also an actress and a beauty contest winner.
 She was photographed shortly before their marriage by Arnold Genthe.
 Burgess and Loomis remained married until her death in 1947; however, she frequently suffered from illness and fatigue.
-They remained childless.
+They had no children.